DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-09-07-alpha-prototype.md

 ---
 title: Alpha prototype
-description: A look at the alpha prototype and beginning to think about the next steps.
+description: A look at the alpha prototype and beginning to think about the next steps
 date: 2020-09-07
 screenshots:
   items: